metalerk/metalerk-website/README.md

 # Personal Website
-This is my personal website wich I'll upload until it is finished.
+This is my personal website which I'll upload until it is finished.

 ### Topics